Skip to content

 Sarah Hutchinson lawyer photo

-Sarah acts for a wide range of clients including professionals, entrepreneurs, financiers, land owners, homemakers, parents and grandparents.
+Sarah acts for a wide range of clients including entrepreneurs, financiers, senior executives, private equity professionals, landed estate owners, homemakers, parents and grandparents.
 Her matters range from the purely domestic to international cases involving multiple jurisdictions.

 Sarah’s clients value her sensible, pragmatic, calm approach and appreciate her high emotional intelligence as well as her technical legal expertise.
 She is particularly well known for her knowledge and skill in relation to children matters.